Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 Time To Cook

-Alright, grasshopper.
-You are ready.
+Alright, you are ready.
 I have shared the best chicken spice rub, technique, and pro tips that I have.
 Use the printable recipe card below and make yourself one of best and easiest recipes I know.

 Traeger Whole Smoked Chicken Recipe